Lilydale, Tasmania

-Lilydale, originally known as Upper Piper, is a small town in northern Tasmania, Australia.
+Lilydale, formerly known as Upper Piper and later Germantown, is a small town in northern Tasmania, Australia.
 The town is 28 km northeast of Launceston and is a part of the Launceston municipality, except for about 4% which is in the Dorset LGA.
 It is located near Mount Arthur.
 At the 2016 census, Lilydale had a population of 277.
 The town's notable attractions include the Lilydale Falls, two small waterfalls, Mount Arthur, and, along the main street, a series of telegraph poles painted with murals.

 History

 The town is believed to have been renamed in 1887, possibly due to the predominance of Christmas lilies in the area.

 The Upper Pipers River Post Office opened on 1 December 1873 and was renamed Lilydale in 1887.

+Lilydale Railway Station on the Scottsdale Line from Launceston to Scottsdale opened on 9 August 1889.
+The station closed in the 1970s.

 Facilities

 Lilydale, Karoola and Turners Marsh are all situated on the North-eastern Railway branch line from Launceston that opened to Scottsdale on 9 September 1889.

 As of 2017, Lilydale had an Australian rules football team and a bowls team.
 It also has a swimming pool open at select times of the year.

 More recently, the town has attracted attention due to the Lilydale Village Market, created as a result of mediation between parties in a 2008 environmental dispute.